-Tuba Auerbach is a New York-based artist whose conceptual work encompasses painting, sculpture, photography, performance and bookmaking.
-She approaches art through science and math, space and time, language and design.
-Uniting all of her work is a penchant for drawing out patterns in painting, weaving, sculpture, and public work.
+Tauba Auerbach is a New York-based artist whose conceptual work encompasses painting, sculpture, photography, performance and bookmaking.
+They approach art through science and math, space and time, language and design.
+Uniting all of their work is a penchant for drawing out patterns in painting, weaving, sculpture, and public work.

-Auerbach graduated from Stanford University with a degree in Visual Art in 2003.
-During this time she also apprenticed and worked as a sign painter in San Francisco from 2002-2005.
-In 2006, she was added to gallery owner Jeffrey Deitch’s roster, and four of her pieces were included in the New Museum’s exhibition of young artists.
+Auerbach studied at Stanford University where they spent a year designing rudimentary machines in the mechanical engineering department.
+They graduated from Stanford University with a degree in Visual Art in 2003.
+During this time they also apprenticed and worked as a sign painter in San Francisco from 2002-2005.
+In 2006, they were added to gallery owner Jeffrey Deitch’s roster, and four of their pieces were included in the New Museum’s exhibition of young artists.

 Auerbach is more influenced by math than by art history.
-She focuses on human perception with her “Fold” and “Weave” series.
-In her “Fold” paintings (2009 – 2013), she folds a length of canvas and makes deep creases.
-She then uses an industrial sprayer to spray the surface with paint before stretching the canvas out to produce illusions of three-dimensional wrinkles.
+They focus on human perception with their “Fold” and “Weave” series.
+In their “Fold” paintings (2009 – 2013), they fold a length of canvas and makes deep creases.
+They then use an industrial sprayer to spray the surface with paint before stretching the canvas out to produce illusions of three-dimensional wrinkles.
 Trompe l’oeil surfaces register the traces of their former three-dimensionality, and the paint acts as its own source of light.

-In her “Weave” series, she weaves strips of canvas to produce monochromes in which depth can be mistaken for painted effect.
+In their “Weave” series, they weave strips of canvas to produce monochromes in which depth can be mistaken for painted effect.
 From a distance these works look like monochrome paintings or fabric.
 When viewed up close, they reveal painterly shadings and a touch of optical illusion.
-In 2011, her “Shadow Weave” series depicted Op Art-inspired patterns with inter-woven black and white strips of canvas.
+In 2011, their “Shadow Weave” series depicted Op art-inspired patterns with inter-woven black and white strips of canvas.

-In 2009 the same year that she started her “Fold” series, she debuted one of her most memorable works, “Auerglass.”
-“Auerglass” is a hybrid musical instrument, a pump organ that she created in collaboration with musician Cameron Mesirow (also known as ‘Glasser’).
-The instrument needs two people to play it as each one pumps wind to the other player’s notes.
+In 2009 the same year that they started their “Fold” series, they debuted one of their most memorable works, “Auerglass.”
+“Auerglass” is a hybrid musical instrument, a pump organ that they created in collaboration with musician Cameron Mesirow (also known as ‘Glasser’).
+The instrument needs two people to play as each one pumps wind to the other player’s notes.
 Auerbach and Mesirow played it in several performance pieces; the instrument was moved to Future-Past recording studio in Hudson, New York.

-In 2018, Auerbach was commissioned by New York City and London to make a public work of art to commemorate the centenary of the end of World War I. She took a 1930s New York City fireboat and made it into a contemporary ‘dazzle ship’.
+In 2018, Auerbach was commissioned by New York City and London to make a public work of art to commemorate the centenary of the end of World War I. They took a 1930s New York City fireboat and made it into a contemporary ‘dazzle ship’.
 During World War I, Dazzle ships had been invented to confuse German submarines.
 The ships were painted and patterned with optical illusions, making it difficult for the submarines to detect them.
-Her piece was called “Flow Separation” which is a nautical term to describe the flow of water.
-She used the fluidity of water as the pattern for her own dazzle ship.
-She recreated the concept of flow separation by paper marbling in a red-and-white pattern over the entire fireboat.
+Their piece was called “Flow Separation” which is a nautical term to describe the flow of water.
+They used the fluidity of water as the pattern for their own dazzle ship.
+They recreated the concept of flow separation by paper marbling in a red-and-white pattern over the entire fireboat.